-Directions 19 - Continue along Dale Street.
+Continue along Dale Street.
 Take time to look up at the interesting buildings that demonstrate Liverpool's wealth.
 As the road rises up onto a flyover keep left down Dale Street.
 Using the pedestrian crossings, cross the dual carriageway under the flyover.
 Make your way round to William Brown Street.
 Stop outside the World Museum.

-20. Extinct birds and Martian rocks World Museum, Liverpool Central Library & Walker Art Gallery
+20. Extinct birds and Martian rocks World Museum, Liverpool Central Library & the Walker Art Gallery

 We have now arrived at a magnificent trio of civic buildings.
 They were built between 1860 and 1877.
 Their grand design and sheer size again indicate Liverpool's wealth and civic pride.
-Notice some more neo-classical style architecture as we also saw at the Town Hall.

-The World Musuem on the left features a large stepped portico, the Central Library is fronted by a row of columns and the Walker Art Gallery around the corner also features a typical neoclassical façade.
-As it's name suggests the World Musuem contains artefacts from across the globe.
+The World Musuem on the left features a large stepped portico, the Central Library is fronted by a row of columns and the Walker Art Gallery around the corner also features a typical neo-classical façade.